Jerry Jerome (saxophonist): Early life

 Jerome was born in Brooklyn, New York, and began playing the saxophone in high school in Plainfield, New Jersey.

 Career

 Jerome was part of a national tour in 1936 with bandleader Harry Reser and his Clicquot Club Eskimos.
 He joined Glenn Miller's original orchestra in 1937 and was a member until it broke up in 1938.
 He played on the Glenn Miller recording "Doin' the Jive" in which he soloed.
 He then joined the Red Norvo band.
 He joined the Benny Goodman orchestra in 1938.

 When Goodman broke up his band in 1940, he joined the Artie Shaw orchestra.
 While with Shaw he appeared in the 1940 film, Second Chorus, starring Fred Astaire and Burgess Meredith.
 By the end of the 1940s, Jerome became involved in broadcasting, variously working as a conductor, composer, arranger and musical director.
-He also composed the "winston tastes good like a cigarette should" jingle for Winston.
+He also composed the "Winston tastes good like a cigarette should" jingle for Winston cigarettes.

-Personal life
+Personal life and death

 Jerome died in November 2001 at the age of 89.